pannygame/H-do-u-do-local-flawless-webpack-tooling/README.md

 We have npm init -y

 *just because*
-- we have dependencies, put that in here
+- we have dependencies, put that in here(package.json)
 - npm installs for our project folder
 - scripts in here to help us with the webpack, to run and build "the site"